aabiddanda/statgen_reading_2025/docsrc/source/index.rst

 StatGen Reading Group 2025
 ==========================

-This is an unofficial course website for a reading group on statistical genetics - held in the summer of 2025 in the Department of Biology at  Johns Hopkins University.
+This is an *unofficial* course website for a reading group on statistical genetics - held in the summer of 2025 in the Department of Biology at  Johns Hopkins University.

 The primary functions (learning goals) of this reading group is to:

 * have dedicated time to learn about the fundamentals underlying modern statistical genetic approaches
 * understand study design considerations for genetic studies
-* conduct difficult problem sets
+* work together on problem sets that mirror common problems encountered in quantitative genetic research

 The course material and notes are derived and abbreviated  from two key resources:

 1. Matti Pirinen's GWAS Course Notes: https://www.mv.helsinki.fi/home/mjxpirin/GWAS_course/

-2. Handbook of statistical genetics
+2. Handbook of Statistical Genomics: https://onlinelibrary.wiley.com/doi/book/10.1002/9781119487845

 .. toctree::